Blueberry harvest shares stage with wildlife, natural wonders

 Brooksville is the center of 15 Florida counties that grow blueberries.

-The Brooksville Blueberry Festival is April 23-24, 2022, under the shade of the gnarly oak trees on the courthouse lawn in Brooksville’s downtown square.
+The Brooksville Blueberry Festival takes place under the shade of the gnarly oak trees on the courthouse lawn in Brooksville’s downtown square.

 Events at Brooksville Blueberry Festival